lopeax/passwordGen/README.md

 ```

 ### Javascript
-This also comes as an npm package written in javascript, compiled with gulp as it uses ES2015 for a class structure and thusly has almost exactly the same usage
+This also comes as an bower package written in javascript, compiled with gulp as it uses ES2015 for a class structure and thusly has almost exactly the same usage

 To install it, run
 ```bash